bluu0105/Shells/README.md

 1. Create a [Firebase project](https://console.firebase.google.com/u/0/)
 2. Go to `Build -> Realtime Database` and create a database, copy the link you see (should end with firebase.io.com).
 Save this to your .env file as `FIREBASE_DATABASE_URL`
-3. Go to `Project Settings -> ⚙️ -> Service Accounts -> Generate New Private Key` and download the JSON file.
+3. Go to `Project Settings -> ⚙️ -> Service Accounts -> Generate New Private Key` and download the JSON file as `firebase_key.json`.
 4. Drag the downloaded file into this directory.
-Change the name to `firebase_key`.
 5. Set FIREBASE_KEY in your .env to the path of this key.

     ##### * Possible Firebase issues